mikementor/about/templates/pull-request.md

  ### How to use (GitHub)
- 1. Create in root directory of your repo `.github/PULL_REQUEST_TEMPLATE.md` file.
+ 1. Create in the root directory of your repo `.github/PULL_REQUEST_TEMPLATE.md` file.
- 2. Copy contents of your favourite version of the PR.
+ 2. Copy contents of your favorite version of the PR.